Overview

 - Create a new Device Entry: Click on Devices and then on Add Device.

-- The Manufacturer is: ISC
+- Manufacturer: ISC

-- The Model is: BIND 9 (Docker)
+- Model: BIND 9 (Docker)

 - Select the DNS Firewall policy - either a pre-defined policy or a custom policy